Salmon and Gluckstein Ltd in Whitechapel

 Contributed by Moby on Nov.
 13, 2018

-My father had emigrated from Bangladesh to settle in the East End of London in
+My late father (Nizam) had emigrated from Bangladesh to settle in the East End

-June 1960.
-He was born, raised and educated in Sylhet Town, Bangladesh
+of London in June 1960.
+He was born and raised in Sylhet Town, Bangladesh

-(originally part of Assam Province during British India).
-He specialised in
+(originally part of the Assam Province during the British Raj).
+He was

-In 1963 he moved into a room above the jewellery shop of No. 18a Black Lion
+In early 1963 he moved into a room above the shop at No. 18a Black Lion Yard,

-Yard.
-Most of the businesses in Black Lion Yard were jewellery shops, hence
+E1.
+During this time, most of the businesses in Black Lion Yard were jewellery

-was known as 'Hatton Garden of the East End'.
-His next-door neighbour was also
+shops and watchmakers, hence the area was known as "Hatton Garden of the East

-a jeweller (Solly Granatt) whom he described as a respectful gentleman and got
+whom he described as a hardworking businessman and got to know very well.

 My father purchased a red Ariel Leader motor-cycle to use for commuting to